Sean-93/asciimoon/readme.md

 Website Built using the Astro Framework
 ------------------------------------

 This website was built using the Astro framework.
-Get started buildng with Astro today at <a href="https://astro.build/" target="_blank" rel="noopener noreferrer">astro.build/</a>.
+Get started buildng with Astro today at [https://astro.build/](https://astro.build/).